Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Discussion

 \subsection{Strengths and limitations of the study}

 The fact that spectra differ across species is not surprising as the basis of spectral tissue properties is the biomolecular composition of the organism, which is highly different between species \autocite{10.1016/C2014-0-03145-0}.
-The most widely studied and spectrally influential protein is hemoglobin which is known to be built differently between species, hence exhibiting different spectral properties under varying environmental conditions and affecting the organs differently \autocite{10.1038/s41598-021-04112-y,10.1117/1.JBO.25.9.095002}.
+The most widely studied and spectrally influential protein is hemoglobin which is known to be built differently between species, hence exhibiting different spectral properties under varying environmental conditions and affecting organs differently \autocite{10.1038/s41598-021-04112-y,10.1117/1.JBO.25.9.095002}.
 Analogous principles apply for other chromophores such as melanin, myoglobin, or bilirubin \autocite{10.1177/039139880102400609}.
 At the same time, it is also known that there are shared pathophysiological mechanisms across species.
 This includes the characteristic changes on the absorbance curve of hemoglobin \autocite{10.1117/1.JBO.27.7.074708,10.1364/ol.34.001525,10.1016/j.bcmd.2017.10.006}.
 In this paper, we showed that such shared pathophysiological mechanisms manifest as comparable relative spectral changes across species, which can then be used for xeno-learning.

-While we extensively analyzed the spectral characteristics of 11 physiological organs, we restricted our xeno-learning approach to one exemplary scenario: correcting the segmentation of kidneys despite different perfusion states (physiological and malperfused).
-This decision was made due to two main reasons: (1) kidneys offer a very standardized and controlled setting for inducing pathological organ states through their singular hilar blood supply by clamping, and (2) this is a relevant clinical pathology regularly encountered during kidney tumor surgery or kidney transplantation.
-Additionally, kidney pathology been of interest in other studies for differentiating arterial ischemia and venous congestion \autocite{10.1038/s41598-024-68280-3}, assessing kidney function in human kidney allotransplantation \autocite{10.1097/SLA.0000000000004429} or monitoring oxygen saturation during normothermic machine perfusion \autocite{10.5194/jsss-5-313-2016}.
+While we extensively analyzed the spectral characteristics of 11 physiological organs, we restricted our xeno-learning approach to two exemplary scenarios: correcting the segmentation of kidneys despite different perfusion states (physiological and malperfused) and fluorescent dye application.
+This decision was made for two main reasons: (1) Kidneys offer a very standardized and controlled setting for inducing pathological organ states through their singular hilar blood supply by clamping or contrast agent application, and (2) these are relevant clinical states regularly encountered during kidney tumor surgery or kidney transplantation.
+Additionally, kidney pathology has been of interest in other studies on differentiating arterial ischemia and venous congestion \autocite{10.1038/s41598-024-68280-3}, assessing kidney function in human kidney allotransplantation \autocite{10.1097/SLA.0000000000004429}, or monitoring oxygen saturation during normothermic machine perfusion \autocite{10.5194/jsss-5-313-2016}.